Skip to content ↓

 • On Fridays, we will have arithmetic and spelling tests based on the homework you have completed during the week.

-• You will need to wear your PE kit on Wednesdays this half-term.
+• You will need to wear your PE kit on Thursdays this half-term.

 May be an image of 1 person and text that says "IN MEMORIAM POPE FRANCIS 1936-2025"